pixelspark/catena/Documentation/Protocol.md

 ````

 Requests the other peer to return it the block with the indicated hash.
 The receiving peer responds with a `block` message, or an `error` message in case it does not have the block with the requested hash.

+The message may optionally contain a key named `extra`, which indicates the number of predecessor blocks the peer may also return to speed up block fetching.
+The peer may choose to return less blocks.
+The peer may ignore the request (and send an error response) when the number of requested blocks exceeds a limit.

 ### error